Neeraj to lead 37-member athletics team in CWG, participation of some subject to form and fitness | Sports-Games

 Punia has won a medal in each of the four CWG she has taken part earlier.

-There will be three Indians in the men's javelin throw in the Birmingham Games with DP Manu and Rohit Yadav joining Chopra.
-The same is for men's triple jump, with Abdulla Aboobacker, Praveen Chithravel and Eldhose Paul making it to the team. ''We are requesting the Indian Olympic Association to increase our quota by one and to assist in securing accreditation for a couple of athletes.
-We have also selected a few subject to proving their fitness and form before the Games,'' Sumariwalla said.

-The AFI has been given a quota of 36 in the Indian team for the July 28 to August 8 Games.
+The AFI has been given a quota of 36 in India's contingent for the CWG.

-Shot puttter Tajinderpal Singh Toor will have to perform well in Kazakhstan while Amoj Jacob has been selected in the men's 4x400m relay team subject to his recovery and fitness level.
+Shot putter Tajinderpal Singh Toor will have to perform well in Kazakhstan while Amoj Jacob has been selected in the men's 4x400m relay team subject to his recovery and fitness level.

 Jacob had pulled his hamstring while running the last leg of the India 'A' team during the Inter-State Championships.